A Thorough Review Of The Shopify Short Narrative - And Where It Fails

 We can also focus on the United States, looking at the same data:

-But, the real gem here is that even in today's world, the share of commerce that is done online is still tiny, even in the United States.
+But the real gem here is that even in today's world, the share of commerce that is done online is still tiny, even in the United States.

-That chart comes to us from the Federal Reserve Bank of St. Louis (FRED).
-You're reading that right -- even in the US, we're still at less than 9% of retail sales done online. eMarketer projectsthat number rising from 8.7% today, to 14.6% in four years.
+That chart comes to us from the Federal Reserve Bank of St. Louis.
+You're reading that right -- even in the U.S., we're still at less than 9% of retail sales done online. eMarketer projects that number rising from 8.7% today, to 14.6% in four years.

 While all of that seems huge -- and it is -- there is a dirty little secret about e-commerce that no one likes to talk about: being the platform for selling goods online doesn't make money.

-Yep, while the world marvels at Amazon.com Inc (NASDAQ:AMZN), its $120 billion (ish) in e-commerce revenue turns a smaller profit than its relatively small cloud computing (AWS) business.
+Yep, while the world marvels at Amazon.com (NASDAQ:AMZN), its $120 billion (ish) in e-commerce revenue turns a smaller profit than its relatively small cloud computing (AWS) business.
 In fact, AWS is 1/10th the size of the Amazon's e-commerce, but generates more operating profit than that mountain of e-commerce.

 So, why do we even care about Shopify?